HomeBusiness & JobsPatreon

 Running and Growing Your Patreon From an iPad (and iPhone)

-For the past two years I have managed a small membership entirely from an iPad on the couch, posting updates, answering members, and tweaking my tiers between cups of coffee.
-Patreon is the app I open first thing in the morning, and the iPad turns out to be a surprisingly comfortable place to do creator work that I used to chain myself to a desktop for.
-In this guide I will walk you through getting the app set up, the features that actually move the needle on engagement, the habits that grew my membership, and the rough edges worth knowing before you commit.
+For the past two years I have managed a small membership almost entirely from an iPad on the couch, posting updates, answering members, and tweaking my tiers between cups of coffee.
+Patreon is the app I open first thing in the morning, and the iPad turns out to be a comfortable place to do creator work that I used to chain myself to a desktop for.
+One thing to clear up before we start: there is no longer a separate "Creator app" the way there once was.
+Patreon ships a single iOS app, and creator tools live right inside it.
+In this guide I will walk you through getting set up, the features that actually move the needle on engagement, the habits that grew my membership, and the rough edges worth knowing before you lean on it.

 Getting Patreon running on your iPad and iPhone

-On the iPad the extra screen space genuinely helps.
-Writing a post, reviewing your member list, and checking your earnings all feel roomier than on a phone, and pairing a Magic Keyboard turns it into a tidy little publishing station.
-In our testing the iPhone still wins for the quick stuff, replying to a comment in line at the store or firing off a voice note, because it is always in your pocket.
-My honest tip: install both apps on the iPad, sign in once, and keep the Creator app in your dock.
-You will bounce between writing on the larger screen and answering members on the phone, and having both signed in saves a lot of friction.
+On the iPad the extra screen space helps.
+Writing a post, scrolling your member list, and checking earnings all feel roomier than on a phone, and a Magic Keyboard turns it into a tidy publishing station.
+The iPhone still wins for the quick stuff because it is always in your pocket.
+My tip is to install the app on both, sign in on each, and keep it in your iPad dock.
+You will draft on the larger screen and answer members on the phone, and having both ready saves friction.

 The features that actually grow a membership

-After two years of daily use, these are the parts of the Creator app I lean on most to keep people subscribed:
+After two years of daily use, these are the parts of the app I lean on to keep people subscribed.

-• Direct messaging and comments.
-Replying to members personally is the single biggest driver of retention I have found, and the app pushes every new comment and message to me so nothing slips.
+Chats and comments.
+Replying to members personally is the single biggest driver of retention I have found, and the Chats tab plus comment notifications mean nothing slips past me.
+A short reply on the day someone writes does more than any fancy feature.

-A few habits made the iPad genuinely useful rather than just a smaller screen.
+A few habits made the iPad useful rather than just a smaller screen.
 First, I batch my week.
-On a quiet evening I draft two or three posts in the app and schedule them, so the page keeps a steady rhythm even when I am busy.
+On a quiet evening I draft two or three posts and schedule them through Manage posts, so the page keeps a steady rhythm even when I am busy.
 Consistency, more than polish, is what kept my members around.

 Second, I treat notifications as a to do list.
 When a new patron alert lands, I send a short personal welcome that same day.
 It takes thirty seconds and it is the warmest first impression a membership can make.
 Third, I use the iPad for anything visual.
-Sketching a quick graphic in another app and dropping it into a Patreon post is far nicer on a tablet than on a phone.
-Finally, I keep a running note of member questions and turn the common ones into a public post once a month, which saves me answering the same thing ten times and gives non members a reason to join.
+Sketching a quick graphic in another app and dropping it into a post is far nicer on a tablet than on a phone.
+Finally, I keep a running note of member questions and turn the common ones into a public post or a Quip once a month, which saves me answering the same thing ten times and gives outsiders a reason to subscribe.

-Patreon on iPad is not the full studio, and a few gaps are worth knowing before you rely on it.
-The biggest one is that some heavier setup work still pushes you to the web.
-Building a brand new tier from scratch, reworking your page layout, or digging into detailed payout reports is far easier in a desktop browser, and parts of it are not in the app at all.
+Patreon on iPad is not the full studio, and a few gaps matter before you rely on it.
+The biggest one is that heavier setup still pushes you to the web.
+Building a brand new tier from scratch, reworking your page layout, and pulling detailed payout reports are all easier in a desktop browser, and parts of it are not in the app at all.
 I treat the app as my daily cockpit and the website as my workshop.

 Good alternatives and companions worth comparing

 Patreon is the hub of my membership, but it rarely works alone.
-If your community lives on chat, Discord pairs beautifully with Patreon and the app can sync member roles automatically, so your paying supporters land in private channels without you lifting a finger.
+If your community lives on chat, Discord pairs well with Patreon and can sync member roles automatically, so your paying supporters land in private channels without you sorting them by hand.
 For one off support rather than recurring tiers, Ko-fi is lighter and lets fans tip or buy without a subscription, which suits creators who post less often.
 Buy Me a Coffee sits in similar territory and has a clean mobile experience if monthly billing feels like too much commitment for your audience.
+Both of those also face the same Apple in app fee rules when a purchase happens inside their iOS apps, so the web checkout habit carries over.

 It also helps to see where a creator income app sits next to other ways people earn from an iPad.
 If you are weighing membership against gig style income, our look at advanced tips for the iPad Dasher app shows a very different earning rhythm, and anyone treating their creative work as a career move should skim our guide to navigating your career path with iPad ZipRecruiter apps.
 For the wider toolkit, browse our best business and jobs apps for iPad roundup, or open the full Business & Jobs hub to see every category we cover.